buchanan-edwards/azure-easy-auth-local/README.md

 1. **IMPORTANT** *Remove all CORS origins that you may have added in the Azure portal.* If you have any entries here, the CORS headers created by this middleware will not be sent.
 2. Add this `asure-easy-auth-local` middleware module to your Express app.
-3. Deploy it to Azure.
+3. Deploy your app to Azure.
 4. Change your fully-qualified endpoint calls in your JavaScript back to the simple relative URLs (`/.auth/me` and `/.auth/refresh`).
-5. Run this same app locally (`npm start`).
+5. Run your same app locally (`npm start`).
 6. Sign into your app on Azure to get the browser cookie.
 7. Access your web app locally and watch everything work.

-Your developers only need to do steps 6 and 7 during development.
+Your developers only need to do steps 5, 6, and 7 during development.

 # Internals

-What does this middleware module actually do that solves this problem?
+How does the `azure-easy-auth-local` middleware module solve this problem?

 It works on the principle that it is deployed both in Azure and is also running locally.
 Here is the flow:

 1. Your web app JavaScript tries to access the `/.auth/me` endpoint locally.
 2. The local variant of this middleware responds with a 302 (Redirect) to the corresponding URL at `https://myapp.azurewebsites.net/auth/me`.
 Notice that this URL *does not* have the dot prefix on the `auth` path.
-3. The Azure variant of this middleware response to the non-dotted endpoint, takes the cookie from the header, and makes the request *on your behalf* to the *actual* `https://myapp.azurewebsites.net/.auth/me` endpoint.
+3. The Azure variant of this middleware response to the non-dotted endpoint, takes the cookie from the header, and proxies the request *on your behalf* to the *actual* `https://myapp.azurewebsites.net/.auth/me` endpoint.
 4. The Azure variant of this middleware then sends back the Easy Auth response *along with all the required CORS headers* so your browser is happy.
 5. Your locally-running app is none-the-wiser thinking it successfully is running in Azure and was able to access the `/.auth/me` endpoint.